tock/book/src/course/root-of-trust/overview.md

 ## Stages

-This module is broken into four stages:
+This module is broken into two stages:

 1. [Creating a simple encryption service](encryption-service.md)
 2. [Preventing attacks at runtime with the MPU](userspace-attack.md)